Master of Arts in History

 Admissions

-We're now accepting applications for a fully online M.A. program, which makes earning your degree more convenient and more accessible than ever.
+The Master of Arts in History is offered as a traditional in-person program in addition to fully online M.A. program, making earning your degree more convenient and accessible than ever.
 See history graduate admissions for more information.

 Tentative online program three-year matrix